-13.0 COACHES MANUAL FOR CIAC VOLLEYBALL CONTESTS
+14.0 COACHES MANUAL FOR CIAC VOLLEYBALL CONTESTS

-13.1 Match Play - CIAC
+14.1 Match Play - CIAC

-- 1) Follow NFHS Rules (www.nfhs.org) - 2) Varsity Best three (3) out of five (5) sets.
+- 1) Follow NFHS Rules (www.nfhs.org) and CIAC Rules. - 2) Varsity Best three (3) out of five (5) sets.
 Four sets to 25 points, deciding set to 15 points. - 3) Sub-varsity (JV, FR, MS): Best two (2) out of three (3) sets.
-Two sets to 25 points, deciding set to 25 points. - 4) If one gym for FR, JV and V contests: - o FR and JV sets are: 25, 25, 15 points.
-(Varsity normal: 25, 25, 25, 25, 15 points) - o If visitor is up to 30 minutes late, call/no call, then all three FR sets are to 15 points.
-If visitor is 40 minutes or more late, call/no call, then coaches can choose one of two options: - (1) FR and JV all three sets to 15 points or - (2) Cancel FR match and play JV as normal 25, 25, 15 points - 5) For JV/V or V/JV matches when visitor late: - o If visitor arrives late whereby the first match can start no later than 30 minutes after scheduled start time, then JV/V matches played as normal. - o If visitor arrives late whereby the first match will start after the 30 minute extended deadline, then the JV match will be three sets of 15, 15, 15 points. - o It doesn't matter if host school plays JV or V first, scenarios above apply either way. - A courtesy call from visiting coach/school to the home coach/school is expected.
+All sets to 25 points. - 4) All levels, all sets are win by two (2) points. - 5) For JV/V or V/JV contests when visitor is late: - o If visitor arrives late whereby the first match can start no later than 30 minutes after scheduled start time, then JV/V matches played as normal. - o If visitor arrives late whereby the first match will start after the 30 minute extended deadline, then the JV match will be three sets of 15, 15, 15 points. - o It doesn't matter if host school plays JV or V first, scenarios above apply either way. - o A courtesy call from visiting coach/school to the home coach/school is expected. - 6) If one gym for FR, JV and V contests back-to-back: - o FR and JV three sets are 25 points, 25 points and 15 points.
+(Varsity played as normal.) - o If visitor is up to 30 minutes late, then all three FR sets are to 15 points. - o If visitor is more than 30 minutes late, then coaches can choose one of two options: - (1) FR and JV matches all three sets to 15 points and Varsity played as normal; or - (2) Cancel FR match, play JV match 25 points, 25 points, 15 points, and Varsity as normal. - 7) A courtesy call from late visiting coach/school to home coach/school is expected.

-13.2 Pre-Match
+14.2 Pre-Match

 - 1) Home team determines their team bench and side of court. - 2) When a home team enters the gym to music and fanfare, they must do so from their side of the gym to avoid contact with the visitor's side of the court/gym.
 Teams are not allowed to enter gym from opponent's side and run around or through their court area.
 (This is to prevent intimidation, taunting or unsporting behavior from either team.)
 ALL levels. - 3) Courts with center logos that do not have a clearly marked center line MUST be taped with 2" wide floor tape.
-(Court tape preferred.)
+(Court tape preferred.) - 4) For the pre-match conference/coin toss: In the absence of the head coach, a designated assistant or administrator may serve in that capacity.
+Upon arrival, the head coach will inform the officials that they will take over all privileges granted to a head coach.

-13.3 Equipment / Net
+14.3 Equipment / Net